 Design the TPA2005D1 without an output filter if the traces from amplifier to speaker are short.
-The TPA2005D1 passed FCC and CE radiated emissions with no shielding and with speaker trace wires 100 mm long or less.
+The TPA2005D1 passed FCC and CE radiated emissions with no shielding with speaker trace wires 100 mm long or less.
 Wireless handsets and PDAs are great applications for class-D without a filter.

-A ferrite bead filter often can be used if the design is failing radiated emissions without an LC filter, and the frequency-sensitive circuit is greater than 1 MHz.
+A ferrite bead filter can often be used if the design is failing radiated emissions without an LC filter, and the frequency sensitive circuit is greater than 1 MHz.
 This is good for circuits that just have to pass FCC and CE because FCC and CE only test radiated emissions greater than 30 MHz.
-If choosing a ferrite bead, choose one with high impedance at high frequencies, but very low impedance at low frequencies.
+If choosing a ferrite bead, choose one with high impedance at high frequencies, but low impedance at low frequencies.

-Use an LC output filter if there are low-frequency (<1 MHz) EMI-sensitive circuits and/or there are long leads from amplifier to speaker.
+Use an LC output filter if there are low frequency (< 1 MHz) EMI sensitive circuits and/or there are long leads from amplifier to speaker.

-Figure 35 and Figure 36 show typical ferrite bead and LC output filters.
+Figure 41 and Figure 42 show typical ferrite bead and LC output filters.

-Figure 35.
+Figure 41.
 Typical Ferrite Chip Bead Filter (Chip bead example: NEC/Tokin: N2012ZPS121)

-Figure 36.
-Typical LC Output Filter, Cut-Off Frequency of 27 kHz www.ti.com 24-Jan-2013
+Figure 42.
+Typical LC Output Filter, Cutoff Frequency of 27 kHz

+11-Apr-2013